What Home Insurance Doesn't Cover: 15 Common Exclusions You Need to Know

 10. Business Liability & Property

-If you run a business from home — even a part-time Etsy shop, daycare, or consulting practice — your standard policy likely provides zero liability or equipment coverage for business-related activities.
+If you run a business from home, even a part-time Etsy shop, daycare, or consulting practice, your standard policy typically limits business property coverage to around $2,500 and provides zero liability coverage for business-related activities.

 Why it's excluded: Business risks are commercially underwritten and require different actuarial models than personal homeowners coverage.